Captain America (1979 film): Reception

 The movie received a mixed reception from critics.

 Adaptation of elements in other media

-The elements of the TV movies were emuulated in broad fashion in the Captain America comic book series.
+The elements of the TV movies were slightly emulated in the Captain America comic book series.

+In issue #237, Rogers establishes himself as a commercial artist.
+Although his professional career has waxed and waned in its depiction, it is permanently established in later works like The Adventures of Captain America that Rogers was a Fine Arts student specializing in illustration in the 1930s, working in the Works Progress Administration's Federal Arts Project before he was recruited into Project Rebirth.

 In issue #259, a young man that Captain America redeemed from associating with a criminal gang built a custom high-performance motorcycle in gratitude, which became a signature vehicle of the character for years.
 Apart from having considerable speed, the design is standard apart from its American Flag paint motif.

 In issue #318, Rogers receives a specially customized conversion van courtesy of King T'Challa of Wakanda aka The Black Panther.
 The van has special communications equipment, an extendable periscope, a sleeping bunk when Rogers is travelling, a special frame so Rogers can launch from the van while riding his motorcycle, and has a special paint that can instantly change colors when Rogers desires it for stealth purposes.